tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 The key take away from all this is that the version of Jekyll used by our project can (and probably will) be different from the version installed using the `gem` command.
-If this is the case, than we could just install the version of Bundler and Jekyll that come with the Fedora distribution:
+If this is the case, then we could just install the versions of Bundler and Jekyll that come with the Fedora distribution:

 ```shell